 National Travel Survey (NTS) is a household survey designed to monitor long-term trends in personal travel and to inform the development of policy.
 It is the primary source of data on personal travel patterns by residents of England within Great Britain.

 The survey collects information on how, why, when and where people travel as well as factors affecting travel (e.g. car availability and driving licence holding).
-The NTS table index lists all the data tables available.

 Statistics from the National Travel Survey were assessed during 2010 by the UK Statistics Authority.
 An assessment report was published in October 2010.
 The statistics were confirmed as National Statistics in July 2011.